Prowibro/Ideas/README.md

  ![ideas logo](./assets/images/logo.png)
 # Ideas
+In search of some cool/wicked ideas or no time to make them a reality?
+This might be the right place 4 u :)
-This repository is to curate a list of ideas that I don't have time to work on.
+This repository (at the moment) is to curate a list of ideas that I don't have time to work on.

 ### App ideas:
 - Resume generator: you enter a picture, different texts, skills,... and this app generates different templates with everything necessary implemented